waymondo/vscode-todoist/README.md

 ## Features & Usage

-Each command has a global user and workspace scoped version.
-Todoist "projects" are analagous to VSCode "workspaces".

-Whenever you invoke a command, if a Todoist project is not set for your workspace or globally, you will be prompted to choose or create a Todoist project for it.
+Each command has a global user, workspace, and parameterized version.
+Both the global user and workspace commands will use the Todoist project set in your `todoist.projectId` setting; if this is not set, then you will be prompted to choose or create a Todoist project.
+Parameterized commands, on the other hand, take the Todoist project as a parameter.
+Note that parameterized commands do not have a default keybinding, and instead require you to configure your own keybindings for them.

 This VSCode extension adds several commands to the command palette: